 In fact, when our son from StrykerADV and his wife visited Moab a few years ago and said it was one of their favorite Moab adventures.

 Popular Horseback Riding Tours

-So, get your cowboy hat and boots and saddle up for a truly authentic rugged desert experience.
+So, grab your cowboy hat and boots and saddle up for a truly authentic rugged desert experience.
 See and feel exactly what the old wranglers did back in the days of the Wild West!
-Giddy up!
-Let’s go!

 There are several outfitters in Moab that you can pay to take the cruise of your life.
 They will supply everything you need for your afternoon adventure.
 And depending on your own skills, you can sign up for which level you feel comfortable navigating.